halfzebra/create-elm-app/README.md

 ![create-elm-app](https://cloud.githubusercontent.com/assets/3983879/18608348/157f6532-7ce7-11e6-9739-a09f44ae9644.png)

-This will create a new `my-app` folder with files for your future project.
+Create a new `my-app` folder with files for your future project.

 ```
 my-app/